MagnarAr/tarakas-ionic-client/README.md

 ## Introduction
 This is a Ionic 2 cross-platform piggy bank application for children.

+Currently, the application can only be tested on Android by downloading the apk from build directory: ```/build/android-debug.apk```

+To test the application on iOS, check "Build/installation notes" below.

 ## Build/installation notes

 * Make sure you have NodeJS installed and *npm* in system path.